-Figure 10: Even in the final decade of the bull market, consensus forecasts continued to err on the high side.
-Furthermore, for most of that interval of bearish forecasts, the Fed funds rate was below the 10-year yield, indicating that these investors forfeited carry and roll-down opportunities.
+Figure 10: Pre-COVID: Despite 30 years of bull market misses, the consensus still expected rates to go up.
+For most of that interval of bearish forecasts, the Fed funds rate was below the 10-year yield, indicating that these investors forfeited carry and roll-down opportunities.
 Post-COVID: The opposite holds-the consensus is now bullish, expecting lower yields.
 Once again with the curve inverted, they are on the wrong side of carry and roll opportunities.
 If the past is prologue, this misalignment can last generations. (%; YE connotes the year of the respective forecast; the dark black line is the actual 10-year yield)